wallix/pylogsparser/README.rst

 dynamic naming follows the convention.
 There's an example of this in MSExchange2007MessageTracking.xml; see the callback named "decode_MTLSourceContext".

-Follow the naming convention will ease log post-processing indeed log contains common informations such as username, IP address, informations about transport protocol then we must define a common method to name those tags and not deal for example with a series of "login, user, username, userid" all describing a user id.
+Log contains common informations such as username, IP address, informations about transport protocol...
+In order to ease log post-processing we must define a common method to name those tags and not deal for example with a series of "login, user, username, userid" all describing a user id.
 The list bellow is a series of tag names that must be used when relevant.

 - local_mac : MAC address of the local host.